-STREAM REHABILITATION TRAINING PROGRAMCategory: 2019, Community Grant, Current, Grant, Water
+STREAM REHABILITATION TRAINING PROGRAMCategory: 2019, Community Grant, Completed, Grant, Water

 Trout Unlimited Canada is well recognized for its expertise in stream rehabilitation.
 On-the-ground watershed and stream rehabilitation work by governments is becoming more constrained, and the public are being asked to do more and more to protect and restore their local streams.